-The Bodi, ethnic group are live close to the Omo River in southern Ethiopia.
-South of the Bodi are the Mursi tribe they are pastoralists (livestock farmers) and agriculturalists.
-Along the banks of the river, they will grow sorghum, maize and coffee.
+The Bodi, ethnic groups are live close to the Omo River in southern Ethiopia.
+South of the Bodi is the Mursi tribe they are pastoralists (livestock farmers) and agriculturalists.
+Along the banks of the river, they will grow sorghum, maize, and coffee.
 They live with their cattle herds and livestock plays a large role in the tribe.

 Men of the Bodi are typically overweight because they consume large amounts of honey.
 The men wear a strip of cotton around their waist or walk around naked.
 In June, the Bodi celebrate Ka’el.
 This is a tradition that measures the body fat of a contestant.
 Each family or clan is allowed to enter an unmarried contestant.
 The winner of this contest is awarded great fame by the tribe.
 Men also wear a headband with a feather attached to it during rituals.
 The women in the tribe wear goatskin skirts and have a plug inserted into their chin.

 The Bumi or Bume people are also known as the Nyangatom.
-They live south of the Omo National Park, but occasionally move to the lower regions if food or water is scarce.
+They live south of the Omo National Park but occasionally move to the lower regions if food or water is scarce.
 Known to be fierce fighters, they are often at war with Hamer and Karo tribes.
 Different from other tribes, the Bumi tribesmen hunt crocodiles using harpoons and a canoe.
 Scarification is practiced by both men and women in the tribe.
 The women do it to beautify themselves and the men to signify a kill.
-Both sexes wear a lot of multi colored necklaces and May also have a lower lip plug.
+Both sexes wear a lot of multi-colored necklaces and May also has a lower lip plug.
 The tribe practices both agriculture and cattle herding.
-Flood waters must recede along the river’s banks before they will plant their crops.
+Floodwaters must recede along the river’s banks before they will plant their crops.
 Beehives are smoked out by the Bumi and they gorge themselves with the honey.